Spine Conditions We Treat

 Our orthopedic practice specializes in treating a wide range of spine conditions to help our patients regain mobility and improve their overall quality of life.
 Our experienced team of orthopedic specialists is equipped with the latest technology and techniques to diagnose and treat various spine conditions, including:

-• Herniated discs: Herniated discs occur when the soft material inside a spinal disc pushes through a crack in the exterior.
+Herniated discs occur when the soft material inside a spinal disc pushes through a crack in the exterior.
 This can cause intense pain around the affected area.

-• Spinal stenosis: Spinal stenosis happens when the spinal canal narrows, putting pressure on the spinal cord or nerves.
+Spinal stenosis happens when the spinal canal narrows, putting pressure on the spinal cord or nerves.
 This can cause pain, numbness, tingling, and weakness in the arms or legs.

-• Cervical stenosis: Cervical stenosis is similar to spinal stenosis, but it affects the neck’s upper seven vertebrae and can cause symptoms such as weakness, numbness, or tingling in the neck, arms, legs, and hands.
+Cervical stenosis is similar to spinal stenosis, but it affects the neck’s upper seven vertebrae and can cause symptoms such as weakness, numbness, or tingling in the neck, arms, legs, and hands.

-• Arthritis: Arthritis is a common condition that causes inflammation and stiffness in the joints, including the spine.
+Arthritis is a common condition that causes inflammation and stiffness in the joints, including the spine.

 Spinal fractures: can occur from trauma, such as a car accident or fall.

-• Spinal tumors: are abnormal growths that can compress the nerves and spinal cord, causing pain and weakness.
+Spinal Tumors are abnormal growths that can compress the nerves and spinal cord, causing pain and weakness.

 Spinal infections: Spinal infections can cause inflammation in the spinal cord and the spine’s bones.

-• Adult scoliosis: Adult scoliosis is a curvature of the spine that typically occurs after reaching maturity.
+Adult scoliosis is a curvature of the spine that typically occurs after reaching maturity.

 Why Choose